cudmore/PyMapManager/docs/docs/install-server.md

 ## Web based browsing

 The PyMapManager server allows Map Manager annotations and time-series images to be browsed with a web interface.
-The server can be run on your local machine using the provided Docker.
+It is really easy to run the server on your local machine.
+For a production level server we provide a Docker container.

 For instant satisfaction, we have an [experimental server][duckdns] you can use right now.